NL-LinkNet: Toward Lighter but More Accurate Road Extraction with Non-Local Operations: Conclusions

 \section{Conclusions}

 In this paper, we proposed the Non-Local LinkNet for road extraction from VHR satellite images.
-In order to detect roads, long-range dependencies is essential because obstacles such as trees, buildings, shadows block roads.
-While traditional convolutional methods only refer neighborhoods or previous features, non-local operation can capture distant information referencing all the features in satellite images.
-Our NL-LinkNet achieved 65.00\% mIOU scores, which is higher than any of the other publications so far on the DeepGlobe 2018 Road Extraction Challenge dataset.
-It also outperformed 1st ranked solution in the challenge with less number of model parameters.
-Additionally, we explored effectiveness and efficiency of non-local blocks by varying locations and pairwise functions.
+The non-local operation captures distant information referencing all the features in the satellite images.
+Our NL-LinkNet achieved 65.00\% mIOU scores: higher than any of the other publications in the official DeepGlobe 2018 Road Extraction Challenge.
+It also outperformed the 1st ranked solution with less parameters, less GFLOPs, and faster training convergence time.
+We explored non-local blocks by varying locations and pairwise functions.